MicroEJ/docs/ApplicationDeveloperGuide/gettingStartedApp.rst

    Execution on Device

-- Click :guilabel:`Run` : The application is compiled and the application, the runtime library and the header files are automatically deployed to the locations defined in your BSP connection settings.
+- Click :guilabel:`Run` : The application is compiled and the application, the runtime library and the header files are automatically deployed to the locations defined in your Platform :ref:`BSP connection <bsp_connection>` settings.

 ::